ssrpsx/nekoyomi-web/README.md

-This website for read Anime, Manhwa, Manga
+This website is for reading Manga, Manhwa